 and printing instructions are available on the Links page.

-Welcome to the on-line version of the "New York State Standard Practices Manual for Processing Fingerprintable Criminal Cases."
-Use the Section Buttons to the left to navigate to any of the Processing Categories.
-These buttons can be found on every page in this site.
+Welcome to the "New York State Standard Practices Manual for Processing Fingerprintable Criminal Cases."
+Use the links in the right-hand menu at the top of the page to navigate to any of the Processing Categories.
+These links can be found on every page within this online manual.
 Reference materials (including criminal justice system flow charts, document downloads, printing instructions, sitemap, and links to other state information) can be found on the Links page.
 An Archive of Web-based Standard Practices Manual Revisions is also available.

 Criminal Justice Record Improvement Activities